A look at professional investment advice costs in New Zealand

 Investment Complexity

-A recommendation for an appropriate investment to start saving for retirement.
+A simple recommendation for an appropriate investment to start saving for retirement.

 versus